Inazuma Eleven (video game): Gameplay

 The other part of the game is the football matches themselves.
 Players control their team with the stylus, moving players and passing between teammates.
 Running into an opponent initiates a command duel, where the player can do things like dodge an opponent's attempt at a tackle, slide-tackle to take the ball away, or attempt to score a goal.
 The result of any of their players' actions in a duel are determined by their form, which is decided by their stats (Kick, Body, Control, Guard, Speed, Stamina, and Guts), the player's element (either Wood, Air, Earth or Fire, which work in a 'rock-paper-scissors'-like fashion), and the total number of players participating in an action.

 Matches either take the form of the aforementioned 4-a-side kickabouts against members of the school, or a full-scale 11-a-side game against one of the other teams competing in the tournaments.
 In full-size games, players can have up to five substitutes ready to switch in during a time-out.
 Before a match begins, players can change their team's formation using cards they've obtained by beating other teams and looking in chests.
 Winning matches grants teams experience points (which level up their players), prestige points (which are used to buy items in shops and to recover FP and TP), and friendship points (which are spent when scouting and recruiting new players), as well as recovery items, equipment, and formation cards.

-Instead of making standard movements in duels like dodging or shooting, players can also use special abilities to learn either by leveling up or using an unusual move manually.
+Instead of making standard movements in duels like dodging or shooting, players can also use special abilities, called "hissatsus", to learn either by leveling up or using an unusual move manually.
 They are typically more powerful and effective than their regular counterparts and can typically only be stopped by other moves, but cost TP (Technical Points) to use.
+They are divided into four categories: Shoot hissatsus are used to score goals; Dribble hissatsus allow the player to get past an opponent; Block hissatsus take the ball away from the opponent; and Catch hissatsus are able to stop shots that catching normally wouldn't achieve.
 These abilities include summoning a dragon to shoot the ball or creating a giant hand of energy to save a shot.
 Special moves also have elements, which give them a boost when used by a player of the same element.

 Sometimes, the victor of a duel can receive a foul, resulting in a free kick (or penalty).
 Other mid-match abilities include: time-outs, where the player can pause the match to plan movements or switch in subs and then initiate them after un-pausing; charges, where the player taps on a team-member rapidly to give them a speed boost (at the cost of Fitness Points, or FP); and firing-up, which boosts a team's overall performance.